JustinValet/ApiGitHub_Connector/README.md

 # ApiGitHub_Connector

-This python package helps connecting to [GitHub V4 API](https://developer.github.com/v4/) and extracting data from a github **public** project and his associated repositories.
+This python package helps connecting to [GitHub API v4](https://developer.github.com/v4/) and extracting data from github **public** projects and their associated repositories.

 ## Getting Started

-Follow the followings instructions in order to install and use the python package ApiGitHub_Connector.
+The followings instructions help installing and use the python package ApiGitHub_Connector.

 ### Prerequisites

-* It is requiered to have a python 3.6 installed on your machine.
+* A python 3.6 installed on your machine is requiered.
-* It is advised to have a [GitHub account](https://github.com) to better use the API.
+* It is recommended to have a [GitHub account](https://github.com) to better use the API.

 ### Installing

-It is advised to install the package on a created 3.6 python environment (using virtual env or anaconda)
+It is recommended to install the package within a created 3.6 python environment (using virtual env or anaconda)

 * the package can be directly installed from GitHub using: